deepSalva/Complex-Event-Processing-Apache-Flink/README.md

 ```

 In this example is missing the data generator.
 Any script that produces the JSON files in the shape explained
-above and then produces the data into Kafka will serve as data generator.
+above and then produces the data into Kafka will serve as a data generator.